artemumanets/mezu-challange/README.md

 + When user exists, but without photos, proper message is displayed (user example: artem).
 + List of photos is filtered by media attribute with value "photo".

+## Tests
+A few Unit and UI tests were implemented in order to demonstrate that the project is capable to support tests.